-Munakata (@‘œ) is a city in Fukuoka Prefecture and home to the three Munakata Shrines (Munakata Taisha), the head shrines of several thousand Munakata shrines found across Japan.
+Munakata (@) is a city in Fukuoka Prefecture and home to the three Munakata Shrines (Munakata Taisha), the head shrines of several thousand Munakata shrines across Japan.

-Due to its proximity to the Asian mainland, the Munakata area enjoyed considerable wealth and power from the fourth to the ninth century when economic and cultural exchange with the mainland was at its peak.
-The governing Munakata Clan controlled the trade routes and presided over the religious rites practiced in the area.
+Due to its proximity to the Asian mainland, the Munakata area enjoyed considerable wealth and power from the 4th to the 9th centuries when economic and cultural exchange with the mainland was at its peak.
+The ruling Munakata Clan controlled the trade routes and presided over the religious rites practiced in the area.
 Its influence declined when trade diminished due to political unstability on the mainland towards the end of China's Tang dynasty.

 Nakatsu Shrine (Nakatsu-gu or Nakatsu-miya) is located on the island of Oshima, just off the coast of Kyushu.
 Rituals on the island were initially held atop Mount Mitake, and the present shrine buildings were constructed at the foot of the mountain around the 16th century.
 The shrine is located up some steps on a small hill near the ferry port, its secluded location providing for a peaceful experience.
 Behind the shrine is a path leading up to the summit of Mount Mitake.